weso/shaclex/README.md

 ## Implementation details

-* The engine is based on Monads
+* The engine is based on Monads using the [cats library](http://typelevel.org/cats/)
-* The Compact syntax parser
+* The ShEx compact syntax parser
   is implemented using the following [Antlr grammar](https://github.com/shexSpec/grammar/blob/master/ShExDoc.g4) (previous versions used Scala Parser Combinators) which is based on this [grammar](https://github.com/shexSpec/shex.js/blob/master/doc/bnf)
 * JSON encoding and decoding uses the Json structure [defined here](https://shexspec.github.io/spec/) and is implemented using [Circe](https://github.com/travisbrown/circe)

 ## More information

-* [ShExcala](http://labra.github.io/ShExcala/): Previous Shape Expressions implementation
+This project is a continuation of [ShExcala](http://labra.github.io/ShExcala/) which was focused on Shape Expressions only.
+In this project the underlying validation computation is based on Monad transformers.

 ## Author

 * [Jose Emilio Labra Gayo](http://www.di.uniovi.es/~labra)

+## Contribution

+Contributions are greatly appreciated.
+Please fork this repository and open a pull request to add more features or [submit issues](https://github.com/labra/shaclex/issues)